Jump to page:

 Songwriting

-Songwriting remains at the core of everything I do.
+Songwriting remains at the heart of everything Andy does.

-If you're a songwriter yourself, you'll know: there’s nothing quite like the moment a new song comes alive.
+If you're a songwriter yourself, you'll know there are few moments more rewarding than hearing a new song finally come alive.

 Studio Cat

-Sadly Henry has now passed, but his friendly presence is still very much felt in my studio!
+Sadly Henry has now passed away, but his friendly presence is still very much remembered in the studio today.